Evangelical Lutheran Church of Latvia: Theology

 The Evangelical Lutheran Church of Latvia is known for its theological conservatism and since Jānis Vanags' consecration as archbishop in 1993, it has opposed women's ordination.
 The highest governing body of the church amended the church rules in 2016.
 The proposal that only men may be ordained required a supermajority of 75%, which it has achieved with a 77% voting in favour.
+The decision received criticism from the Protestant Church in Germany, the Protestant Church of the Augsburg Confession in Austria and the Association of Protestant Churches in Europe (GEKE); however, ELCL is not part of GEKE and has broken communion with both the German and Austrian Churches due to theological differences.

 The church disapproves of active homosexuality and rejects same-sex unions.
 The church is also opposed to abortion and euthanasia.

 Statistics

 The Evangelical Lutheran Church of Latvia reports that there are 136 pastors and 86 evangelists serving its 300 congregations.
 In 2013, the estimated baptized membership was 250,000.
-In comparison, the independent Latvian Evangelical Lutheran Church Abroad has 25,020 baptized members.
+In comparison, the independent Latvian Evangelical Lutheran Church Worldwide has 25,020 baptized members.

 Affiliations

 The ELCL is a member of the Lutheran World Federation, the World Council of Churches, the Conference of European Churches, and the International Lutheran Council.

 The ELCL is not in full church fellowship with those LWF member church bodies who practise ordinations and marriages of homosexuals, looking on LWF more as a forum of discussions for Lutherans.
 It holds observer status in the Porvoo Communion, which unites episcopal Lutheran churches and Anglican churches in northern Europe.

 ELCL is in full fellowship with the Lutheran Church–Missouri Synod (LCMS), of the United States.